basiqio-oss/Basiq-docs/reference/Core/authentication/posttoken.md

 Prior to authenticating your application you will need to complete the following steps:

-1. [Sign-up](https://dashboard.basiq.io/) to the Basiq API service
+1. [Sign-up](https://dashboard.basiq.io/) to the Basiq API service.
-2. Grab an API key for your application (via the [Developer Dashboard](https://dashboard.basiq.io/))
+2. Grab an API key for your application (via the [Developer Dashboard](https://dashboard.basiq.io/)).

 ## Steps to authenticate